Fire, Earthquakes and Adequate Insurance Cover

-Due to the large extent of commercial property loss in the CBD and the many building demolitions, we were involved in assisting many clients with valuations to support their insurance claims.
+Due to the large extent of commercial property loss in the canterbury earquakes and subsequent building demolitions, we were engaged to assist many clients with valuations to support their insurance claims.

 Moving forward we have had a lot of enquiries from businesses keen to ensure they have adequate insurance cover on their plant, machinery and fit out.
 This includes thinking about what allowances need to be considered for potential demolition costs and inflationary provisions, both during the period of insurance and the period of reinstatement, the latter which can be considerable in some cases.